 Golden Globes 2024 red carpet highlights: Looks, quotes and more key moments

-Nominees for the 2024 Golden Globes were among the stars gracing the red carpet ahead of tonight's award show.
+Nominees for the 2024 Golden Globes were among the stars gracing the red carpet ahead of Sunday night's award show.

 Variety and "Entertainment Tonight" partnered with the Golden Globes this year to produce the digital red carpet pre-show, including exclusive footage and interviews with celebrity attendees, hosted by Marc Malkin, a senior culture and events editor at Variety; Angelique Jackson, a senior entertainment writer at Variety; and Rachel Smith, a correspondent at "Entertainment Tonight."
 The trio conducted interviews on the carpet with some of Hollywood's most recognizable figures and got a close-up view of the fashions on display.